vfonic/webflow_sync/README.md

 bundle exec rails generate webflow_sync:collection Article
 ```

-Please note that this _does not_ create a WebFlow collection as that's not possible to do through WebFlow API.
+Please note that this _does not_ create a collection in WebFlow.
+You need to create collections in Webflow manually.

 ### Create WebFlow collections